HIllya51/LunaTranslator/docs/en/emugames.md

 # Emulator Game Support

-LunaTranslator supports a wide range of games on NS/PSP/PSV/PS2 through HOOK emulator.
+LunaTranslator supports a large number of games through emulators.
 For games that are not supported, please send an [issue](https://lunatranslator.org/Resource/game_support)

 | Platform | Supported emulators |
 | - | - |